Navigation

 Shoulder replacement

-Next review due May 2024
+Next review due September 2026

 About shoulder replacement

 Your shoulder is a ball-and-socket joint.
 The ball at the top of your upper arm moves smoothly in the socket of your shoulder blade on a lining of cartilage (a type of strong tissue).
 The cartilage prevents your bones from rubbing together.
-Damage to the cartilage from an injury or arthritis can make your joint painful and stiff.
+Any damage to the cartilage from an injury or arthritis can make your joint painful and stiff.

 A new shoulder joint can help to improve your shoulder movement and reduce pain.
-Artificial shoulder parts are usually made of metal or plastic or a combination of the two.
+Artificial shoulder parts are usually made of metal or plastic, or a combination of the two.

 Types of shoulder replacement